 Wisconsin's highway network

-The state highway system consists of 876 miles of Interstate freeways and 10,869 miles of state and US-marked highways.
-While the 11,745 miles of state highways represent only 10.2% of all public road mileage in Wisconsin, they carry over 38 billion vehicle miles of travel a year, or about 58.6 % of the total annual statewide highway travel.
+The state highway system consists of 880 miles of Interstate freeways and 10,865 miles of state and US-marked highways.
+While the 11,745 miles of state highways represent only 10.2% of all public road mileage in Wisconsin, they carry over 38 billion vehicle miles of travel a year, or about 57.3 % of the total annual statewide public road travel.

 Each wisely invested dollar returns benefits in terms of time savings, fewer accidents and decreased vehicle operating costs.
 Poor roads mean more accidents and deaths, higher insurance costs, more wear and tear on vehicles, more time on the road and less efficient and competitive commerce.
 Please visit our master contract schedule page, which identifies projects for the future and represents WisDOT's best estimate of when projects will be ready for letting.